DanilaFe/maypop/README.md

 * Tactics to make writing proofs easier
 * Type classes (and automatic search for them)

+## Design questions

+* We are currently using a very "flattened" representation of abstract syntax trees.
+That is, we don't have references to other functions anywhere (other than via DeBrujin indices, which refer to parameters of lambda functions).
+Each `Fun` (function) node in our AST literally contains the function it refers to.
+This makes evaluation and typechecking very nice (since we never have to look anything else up), but makes parsing a rather nontrivial
+task: we now have to have all other functions in an environment while parsing.
+So we wonder: maybe it's worth using references, after all?
+We would, however, have to bundle an environment for all other operations such as evaluation and type checking.
+* How do we define equality on data types?
+Right now, we use straight up names.
+It may, on one hand, be nice to use the data type's source module to ensure equality (otherwise, two moudules defining `Foo` would have weird interactions), but then we have to include that information with every data type.
+* How do we even do [tactics](https://coq.inria.fr/refman/proof-engine/tactics.html)?
+Do we define a Haskell API for manpulating
+Maypop ASTs, and write custom tactics in Haskell?
+Or do we somehow extend Maypop with a tactic language?
+Is there a third option?

 ## Running
 The project is built using Stack.
 Thus, to enter GHCi with all of the relevant code, simply run: